liu3zhenlab/bio_scripts/sft_installations/perlbrew.md

 Next is to install Perl 5.18.0.
 ```
-perlbree install perl-5.18.0 # take a while to install
+perlbrew install perl-5.18.0 # take a while to install
 ```

 Run the following script to test all installed versions.